 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen that on some days the PDOP is higher than usual although always below 6.
-The days with highest maximum PDOP are those affected by short loss of tracking of multiple satellites (most likely due to local interference).
+It can be seen that there are high PDOP values on a lot of days and some days where the maximum value is greater than 6.
+However, these spikes are related to periods where there is loss of satellite tracking at sites - most likely due to local interference - and so these are not system problems.

-3.7.
+3.6.
 POSITION SERVICE AVAILABILITY